spacean27/sudoku_solver/README.md

 # sudoku_solver
-This Project solves complex sudoku problems for sudoku time-attakers.
+This Project aims to solve complex sudoku problems for sudoku time-attackers.
+The solver is made with Integer Linear Programming.

 ## for Users
 ### Web Application